WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 ## Updating signature validity ## {#updating-validity}

-Both OCSP responses and signatures are designed to expire a short time after they're signed, so that revoked certificates and signed exchanges with known vulnerabilities are distrusted promptly.
+Signatures are designed to expire a short time after they're signed, so that revoked certificates and signed exchanges with known vulnerabilities are distrusted promptly.

-This specification provides no way to update OCSP responses by themselves.
-Instead, [clients need to re-fetch the "certUrl"](#force-fetch) to get a chain including a newer OCSP response.

 The ["validityUrl" parameter](#signature-validityurl) of the signatures provides a way to fetch new signatures or learn where to fetch a complete updated